SARDONYX-sard/serde-hkx/docs/handson_hex_dump/defaultmale/hex_dump_Journey.md

           <--------------------------------------------->  0 fill until align 16 for characterPath: hkStringPtr
 000002c0: 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00  ................
           <--------------------------------------------->  0 fill until align 16 for fullPathToSource: hkStringPtr

+NOTE:
+Since `rootPath` has a null string, the binary data size for the pointer is allocated and the contents area does not exist.
+If it existed, the binary data would come at this position.
 ```

 - With the above binary analysis, we were able to determine which data_section.local_fixups information was relevant.